yukizo3tm/sql-docs/docs/relational-databases/system-catalog-views/sys-trusted-assemblies-transact-sql.md

 |created_by |nvarchar(128) |Login name of the principal who added the assembly to the list. |

 ### Permissions

+In [!INCLUDE [sssql19-md](../../includes/sssql19-md.md)] and previous versions, requires `VIEW SERVER STATE` permission on the server.

- Requires VIEW SERVER STATE permission on the server.
+In [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)] and later versions, requires `VIEW SERVER SECURITY STATE` permission on the server.

 ## Remarks
 Use **[sys.sp_add_trusted_assembly](../../relational-databases/system-stored-procedures/sys-sp-add-trusted-assembly-transact-sql.md)** to add and **[sys.sp_drop_trusted_assembly](../../relational-databases/system-stored-procedures/sys-sp-drop-trusted-assembly-transact-sql.md)** to remove assemblies from `sys.trusted_assemblies`.